grafana/grafana-zabbix/README.md

 ## Community Resources, Feedback, and Support

 - Found a bug?
 Want a new feature?
-Feel free to open an [issue](https://github.com/alexanderzobnin/grafana-zabbix/issues/new).
+Feel free to open an [issue](https://github.com/grafana/grafana-zabbix/issues/new).
 - Have a question?
 You also can open issue, but for questions, it would be better to use [Grafana Community](https://community.grafana.com/) portal.
-- Need additional support?
-Contact me for details [alexanderzobnin@gmail.com](mailto:alexanderzobnin@gmail.com)

----
-:copyright: 2015-2023 Alexander Zobnin alexanderzobnin@gmail.com

-Licensed under the Apache 2.0 License